tendermint/tendermint/docs/tendermint-core/using-tendermint.md

         - `max_num`: This sets the maximum number of evidence that can be committed in a single block. and should fall comfortably under the max block bytes when we consider the size of each evidence.
-        - `proof_trial_period`: Proof trial period dictates the time given for nodes accused of amnesia evidence, incorrectly voting twice in two different rounds to respond with their respective proofs.
     - `validator`
         - `pub_key_types`: Public key types validators can use.
     - `version`